techno-tim/techno-tim.github.io/gpu-passthrough-linux/README.md

 sudo apt-get upgrade

+sudo apt-get install qemu-guest-agent # this is optional if you are virtualizing this machine

-sudo apt-get install qemu-guest-agent build-essential # build-essential is required for nvidia drivers to compile
+sudo apt-get install build-essential # build-essential is required for nvidia drivers to compile

 sudo apt install --no-install-recommends nvidia-cuda-toolkit nvidia-headless-450 nvidia-utils-450 libnvidia-encode-450
 ```